-These tips can help you walk more smoothly and quickly, burn more calories, and reap the full health and fitness advantages of moderate-intensity cardio workouts while preventing injuries:
+These tips can help you walk more smoothly and quickly, burn more calories, and reap the full health and fitness advantages of moderate-intensity exercises while preventing treadmill mistakes and injuries:

 1) Skipping warmup